 Companies need to choose the right type of infrastructure to run their applications and data.
 Procuring hardware takes time.
 Going into the cloud may be great for a proof of concept, but it carries the risk of platform lock-in, comes with security concerns and incurs tremendous cost at scale.
 Companies must also decide which Hadoop distribution to select, with Cloudera, Hortonworks, MAPR, and Pivotal all offering competing (and incompatible) architectures.
 There are many decisions that, once made, make it difficult for a company to pivot later so many companies just delay having the big data conversation.

+Apache Hadoop (aka Hadoop) is open source software used for distributed storage and processing of big data.
+Hadoop has been packaged and integrated into large distributions (aka distros) by companies such as Cloudera, Hortonworks, MAPR and Pivotal to run big data workloads.
 Virtualizing big data applications like Hadoop offers a lot of benefits that cannot be obtained on physical infrastructure or in the cloud.
-Simplifying the management of your big data infrastructure gets faster time to results, making it more cost effective.
+Simplifying the management of your big data infrastructure gets faster time to results, making it more cost-effective.
 VMware is the best platform for big data just as it is for traditional applications.